U.S. authorities looking into Murdoch foreign payments

 LAWYERS

-Sources close to News Corp said the Management and Standards Committee (MSC), the unit which the company set up to deal with phone hacking and related investigations, for some time had been concerned about the consequences of U.S. investigations of possible FCPA violations.
+Sources close to News Corp said the Management Standards Committee of News International (MSC), the unit which the company set up to deal with phone hacking and related investigations, for some time had been concerned about the consequences of U.S. investigations of possible FCPA violations.

 Both News International and parent company News Corp declined to comment.
 Reuters is a competitor of Dow Jones Newswires, a unit of News Corp.

-News Corp sources confirmed that the Management and Standards Committee was also working with Williams & Connolly, a prominent Washington law firm specialising in white-collar crime cases.
+News Corp sources confirmed that the Management Standards Committee was also working with Williams & Connolly, a prominent Washington law firm specializing in white-collar crime cases.

 Company sources said that, via the MSC, News International was routinely sharing with its outside lawyers, including Williams & Connolly, evidence which had been uncovered of suspected questionable practices including payments to British police officers.